ophirharpaz/ophirharpaz.github.io/_posts/2019-08-09-a-speed-research-on-Windows-explorer.exe-autocompletion.md

 TODO Show the autocomplete COM object referral.

 ### Summing Up
-This short blog post shows how I did a quick research on some mechanism in Windows that I found interesting.
-I found out that file-paths autocompletion is done based on:
+This short blog post shows how I did a quick research on a mechanism in Windows that I found interesting.
-- real-time traversal of the file system;
+I found out that file-paths auto-completion is done based on:
-- a list of most-recently used file paths.
+- a list of most-recently used file paths;
+- real-time traversal of the file system.

 I believe these questions, that arise from one's curiosity, are the ones that are most satisfying to answer :)
 I hope you always stay curious enough to ask questions and restless enough to answer them.